model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

     // it is enabled in this block of code until the end of the program }
 ```

+**Invariant caching.**
+The loop invariant could be broken when users modify their code.
+However, we could probably cache previously working loop invariants and attempt to reuse them when users modify their code.
+Even if the cached loop invariants are not enough to prove the post-condition, they could still be used as a starting point for the synthesizer to find new loop invariants.

 [^1]: We say an integer variable is unbounded if there is no other bound on its value besides the width of its bit-vector representation.